-Reaching destinations: when EV is ready to take next steps
+Reaching destinations: when EV route planning is ready to take next steps

 Everybody loves the idea of an electric vehicle but doesn’t consider it as a real rival for usual cars.
 It’s quite reasonable for now, as the technology is not yet commercially viable at a large scale.
 In this blog post, we won’t discuss the cost of electricity or battery shortage.
 We’ll focus on the end-user perspective.